Exploring the Salkantay Trek: An In-Depth Guide

 Do I need to acclimatize for the Salkantay Trek?

 Yes.
 Positively yes.
-We recommend that you spend at least two or three days in Cusco.
+We recommend spending at least 2 or 3 days in Cusco.
 Get plenty of rest, drink lots of water (or juice or tea brewed from fresh coca leaves), and weigh yourself while walking.

 If you feel that your body is reacting more or less correctly (considering that you are more than 3500 meters above sea level around Cusco), you are ready for the trip to the Salkantay Trek to Machu Picchu.